harsh251004/LoveAlarm/README.md

 * **One-Tap Assignment:** Set your recordings as alarms instantly—no file moving required.

 ### 🎨 Material UI
-Experience the "Holy Grail" of Android software—a UI that feels alive.
+Experience the "the gold standard" of Android software—a UI that feels alive.
 * **Dynamic Color (Material You):** Every button, slider, and background breathes with your wallpaper’s palette.
 * **Stock Aesthetic:** 100% familiar, 0% learning curve.